Frequently Asked Questions on ACCURACY label

 1. What is the ACCURACY Label?

-The ACCURACY Label is affixed onto a prominent part of the weighing or measuring instrument as proof to consumers and traders and to identify the instrument as having been verified or fit for trade use.
+The ACCURACY Label is affixed onto a prominent part of the weighing or measuring instrument as proof to consumers and traders that the instrument had been verified as fit for trade use at the point of verification.
 However, it does not guarantee that the instrument will remain accurate thereafter.

 2. What is the difference between the verification seal and the ACCURACY Label?